 Children with autism often have difficulty learning to read and spell using standard methods because their brains process information in unique ways.

-For example, many autistic children are visual thinkers—they think in pictures instead of words.
+For example, many children with autism are visual thinkers—they think in pictures instead of words.
 Other autistic children learn better through sound, and still others learn best with touch.
 Many have problems getting sequences to stick in their memory banks, like long strings of words, numbers, or multi-step instructions.
 And differentiating between certain sounds can be difficult for the autistic child, which makes learning to read especially hard.

 Fortunately, our step-by-step, multisensory techniques actively engage children in the learning process and make learning to read and spell much easier.